-Yacht Charter Paros
+Yacht Charter Mediterranean Paros

-Sailing around the bay is enough to experience all the different shades of blue that make the Aegean so famous.
+Sailing around the bay of Paros is enough to experience all the different shades of blue that make the Aegean so famous.
 A Yacht Charter offers you picturesque beach villages, fresh seafood and a chance to experience Greek history at its best.

 According to Greek mythology, Alkaios from Crete was the first king of Paros.
 He built a town on the site where the present capital city of Parikia now sits.
 The Cretans were great traders and used this island because of its strategic position in the Cyclades and its excellent farming land.
-The island was a naval station for the Cretans who named it Minoa.
+The island was a naval station for the Cretans, who named it Minoa.

 After the death of Alexander the Great, Ptolemy held control of the Cyclades.
 When the Roman Empire fell, Paros became part of the Byzantine Empire and its inhabitants converted to Christianity.
-The most famous church is the Church of Ekatontapiliani in Parikia, considered a significant Byzantine monument in Greece.
+The most famous church is the Church of Ekatontapiliani in Parikia, a significant Byzantine monument in Greece.